MouhaDiouf/birthday/README.md

-# Building an Asteroid app with React & Redux
+# Building a birthday app with React
 ![screenshot](./src/screenshot.jpg)